arkency/posts/posts/2024-05-29-how-to-use-hotwire-turbo-streams-effectively.md

 ## Conclusion

 Personally, I prefer the Turbo Streams approach for the applications I work with.
 But that mostly has to do with the fact that that these are legacy applications.
 For the greenfield, I would consider the redirect approach.
-Here is what I wrote 😉.
+Here it is, I wrote it 😉.

 I also like how the developer happiness is mentioned when it comes to the redirect approach, and generally the